Twilight Imperium New Players

 How the Game Flows

 A game of TI4 is broken up into rounds.
-Each round includes three phases (eventually four phases, once someone takes Mecatol Rex).
+Each round includes three or four phases.
 The Action Phase is the "meat" of the game, where we take turns in initiative order until everyone passes.
 See the diagram on the right.

 Strategy Phase: Choosing your Strategy Card is important.
 It sets your initiative order (the number at the top left) and has a powerful Strategic Action.
 You decide when to use this Strategic Action and you are the only one who gets its full benefit.